Interested in going by ship or ferry to St Petersburg? If so, learn more on your Baltic Cruise.

 This city tour deal is actually no

-The difference between the two ships is their sea route.
+That said, the difference between the two ships is their sea route.

 If you go with Princess Maria, you will cruise directly from Helsinki to St Petersburg or reverse (average time 15 hrs), while if you go with Princess Anastasia, you will cruise from Stockholm to St Petersburg or from Tallinn to St Petersburg, and reverse (average time 40 hrs).